awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 Remote Desktop Connection cannot verify the identity of the computer that you want to connect to.
 ```

-Download the Microsoft Remote Desktop app from the Apple iTunes store and use the app to connect to your instance\.
+Download the Microsoft Remote Desktop app from the Mac App Store and use the app to connect to your instance\.

 ## RDP displays a black screen instead of the desktop<a name="rdp-black-screen"></a>